This article is part of a larger series on Business Financing.

 Some other ways banks may look at the capital you’re investing are:

-- Down payment percentage: The amount of money you’re bringing as a down payment can be calculated as a percentage if you divide it by the total loan amount; typical down payments are around 20%
+- Down payment percentage: The amount of money you’re bringing as a down payment can be calculated as a percentage if you divide it by the total loan amount—typical down payments are around 20%.

-4. Conditions ― What the Market, Economic, Industry & Other Factors Are
+Conditions: Market, Economic, Industry & Other Factors

 - Individuals: How a borrower plans on using the funds, economic factors, interest rate, and the size of the loan